Real-Time Segmentation Networks should be Latency Aware: Dataset, Models and Experimental setup

 \subsection{Dataset}

-As video sequence dataset, we chose the CityScapes\footnote{\url{https://www.cityscapes-dataset.com/}} dataset \cite{cordts2016cityscapes} to conduct our experiments.
+Dense pixel-level manual annotation of videos for scene segmentation is not feasible due to the time and economic costs involved.
+Cityscapes dataset \cite{cordts2016cityscapes} was estimated to take about 90 minutes per-frame for annotation and verification, and thus only provides sparse annotations of one frame per video sequence.
+We choose this dataset to conduct our experiments as it contains video sequences and its use is widespread as a segmentation benchmark.

 This dataset contains 2,975 training, 500 validation and 1,525 testing video sequences.
-Each sequence contains 30 frames, the 20th of which is annotated with fine pixel-level class labels for 19 object categories.
-A sequence is 1.8s long, which gives a framerate of approximately 16.6 fps and there are around 60ms between each frame.
+Each sequence contains 30 frames, and the $20^{th}$ frame is annotated with fine pixel-level class labels for 19 object categories.
+A sequence is 1.8s long, therefore the frame rate is approximately 16.6 fps and there is about 60ms between each frame.
+As Cityscapes contains only the ground truth segmentation for one image per sequence, we process as follows:

-We chose Cityscapes for the presence of video sequences and its widespread use as a segmentation benchmark.
-However, Cityscapes sequences have a little low framerate, which means the time between two images is a little long, which reduces the accuracy of our metric.

-As Cityscapes contains only the ground truth segmentation for one image per sequence, we have to process as follows:

-\begin{enumerate} \item We time the latency $l_F$ of the network \item We determine how many frames of offset $k_F$ this time corresponds to: $k_F = \lceil l_F / 0.06 \rceil$ (0.06 = 60ms) \item We use as input of the network the frame of index $20 - k_F$ since we always have only the 20th frame's ground truth segmentation \end{enumerate}
+\begin{enumerate} \item We time the latency $l_F$ of the network \item We determine how many frames of offset $k_F$ this time corresponds to: $k_F = \lceil l_F / 0.06 \rceil$ (0.06 = 60ms) \item We use as input of the network the frame of index $20 - k_F$, as we only have the $20^{th}$ frame's ground truth segmentation \end{enumerate}

+Note that the Cityscapes framerate is about half of the one usually encountered in videos.
+This may be slightly detrimental as the higher the framerate is, the more precise the latency-aware metric will be.